 Can you drink tap water in Puerto Rico?

 Tap water is safe to drink in Puerto Rico.
-The water sanitization company in Puerto Rico uses the Safe Drinking Water Act established by the EPA as a guide for water sanitation.
+The water sanitization company in Puerto Rico uses the Safe Drinking Water Act established by the EPA as a guide for water quality.
 Visitors can also buy bottled water if they feel uneasy about drinking tap water.

 Is San Juan dangerous for tourists?

-San Juan is generally safe for tourists.
+Generally, San Juan is safe for tourists.
 Top safety tips for travelers include avoiding transiting in La Perla, El Parque de las Paloma, and Puerta de Tierra at night, and staying away from the caserio Louis Lloren Torres or stay in any area they feel uncomfortable in.

 What is the most dangerous place in Puerto Rico?

-Dangerous places in Puerto Rico include cities like Carolina, Bayamon, Vega Baja and some San Juan areas like Santurce, La Perla, Parque de la Palomas, and Puerta de Tierra.
+Dangerous places in Puerto Rico include parts of cities like Carolina, Bayamon, Vega Baja and some San Juan areas like Santurce, La Perla, Parque de la Palomas, and Puerta de Tierra.
 These places are usually safe to visit during daylight hours.

 🛑 WAIT, BEFORE YOU GO TO PUERTO RICO – If you’re going to Puerto Rico, you definitely don’t want to miss my local’s list of the best activities and things to do in Puerto Rico.
 It’s packed with top tourist spots, fun points of attraction, and hidden spots only locals know about.

 You’ve reached the end of the safety guide to Puerto Rico.
 I hope I’ve answered your biggest concerns about “Is Puerto Rico safe to travel?”.

 Don’t forget you can get travel insurance with World Nomads, so you only have to worry about anything else but to enjoy your trip.